aliasnille/pap-api/README.md

 ### FYI: PAP-API isn't an active project at this moment!
-But, PAP-API Lite is your new full-fledged alternative to PAP-API.
-[Get started with PAP-API Lite now (in Swedish)!](https://api.papapi.se/lite/docs/)
+But, PAP/API Lite is your new full-fledged alternative to PAP-API.
+[Get started with PAP/API Lite now (in Swedish)!](https://papilite.se/)

 ![PAP-API - Open API that checks and verifies Swedish addresses and postal codes](https://www.papapi.se/img/papapi-main.png)